I Hypnotized a Skeptical Journalist, and THIS is What Happened…

 Visiting a Consulting Hypnotist

-I went to see Erick Känd in Pacific Beach.
-(Note: Känd has recently relocated to Florida’s west coast — he likes the ocean and he likes warm weather.)
-He’s a practicing hypnotherapist, certified, experienced, personable.
+I went to see Erick Känd in Pacific Beach, CA. (Note: Känd has recently relocated to Florida’s west coast — he likes the ocean and he likes warm weather.)
+He’s a practicing hypnotist, certified, experienced, personable.

 I had a specific issue I wanted to address.
-What exactly that issue was is between a man and his hypnotherapist.
+What exactly that issue was is between a man and his hypnotist.

 Känd is in his early 30s.
 He’s trim, immaculate (he brushes his teeth between appointments), and passionate about his profession.
 We met at his small office about a mile from the beach.
 We went to lunch.